FreeJoy-Team/FreeJoyWiki/Digital-inputs-configuration.md

 You can connect as many encoders as your digital pins allow.
 Both A and B encoder pin must be defined.
 In case of pin A defined an unused pin B with lowest number will be mapped to same encoder.
 Example (inputs with same color correspond same encoder):

 <img src="https://a.radikal.ru/a20/1911/44/c7ad81d64a4e.png">

+## Saving changes

+For applying digital inputs configuration and saving it to the device press button "Write Config to Device".